Supporting Your Body’s Own Stem Cells

 - Increasing endothelial progenitor cells (EPCs) – important for vascular, heart and erectile function

 - Increases EPC mobilization and incorporation into damaged vascular tissue

 - Reduces aging of EPCs by increasing their telomeres (the protective caps at the end of DNA strands)

 - Growth hormone – increases both the numbers and health of EPCs and regulates mesenchymal stem cells

-- Thyroid Hormone – regulates adult neural stem cells and oligodendrite progenitor cells (myelin producing cells) and EPCs and stimulate hematopoietic stem cells
+- Thyroid Hormone – regulates adult neural stem cells and oligodendrite progenitor cells (myelin-producing cells) and EPCs and stimulate hematopoietic stem cells

 You can see that your own body has the potential and ability of regeneration and self-healing.
 This concept has been known by many for a long time.
 It is now being scientifically proven in a multitude of ways.
-This ability of your body is stressed from both inherited genetic traits and environment.
+This ability of your body is stressed from both inherited genetic traits and the environment.
 When functional/metabolic/hormonal imbalances lead to symptoms your regenerative ability is diminished.